eclipse-cyclonedds/cyclonedds/docs/manual/security/access_control_config.rst

 ================

-The domain governance document provides a means for the application to configure the kinds of cryptographic transformation applied to the complete :term:`RTPS` Message, certain RTPS SubMessages, and the SerializedPayload RTPS submessage element that appears within the Data.
+The domain governance document provides a means for the application to configure the kinds of cryptographic transformation applied to the complete :term:`RTPS` message, certain RTPS submessages, and the SerializedPayload RTPS submessage element that appears within the data.

 .. image:: ../_static/pictures/rtps_message_structure.png
    :width: 300